Attention Newlyweds: Here's Your Guide to Durham Mini-Moons

 After dinner, head over to the swanky Alley Twenty Six cocktail bar for a delicious and sophisticated libation.
 On the weekends, Durham is a brunch town, so head to Vin Rouge (pictured) for a Parisian-inspired champagne brunch.
 See more brunch options, and a complete list of top-rated date night restaurants.

-Save: Durham is the mecca of eating well on the cheap, with so many options to fit a variety of budgets.
+Durham is the mecca of eating well on the cheap, with many options to fit a variety of budgets.
 If there isn’t a food truck rodeo going on during your stay, try Taqueria La Vaquita (pictured) for authentic Mexican tacos starting at $2 a pop, or nosh on eclectic slices and toppings at Pie Pushers.

 Durham’s coffee shops are also a cozy place to spend some private time together, especially at Cocoa Cinnamon or Beyú Caffè, where you can also catch forums and thought inspiring talks in the evenings.
 After dinner, a double scoop cone at The Parlour is a must-do, with some of the most inventive ice cream flavors in the Triangle.